zixinlee/personal-projects/fashion-ecommerce-sales-analysis/README.md

-# Uncovering insights for CRM campaign angles
+# Generating insights for CRM campaign angles

 _Work in progress_